Training the Literacy Trainer

 Behind this project lie the multiple and often unsung competences of the literacy trainer who often works alone and travels great distances in extreme temperatures to reach the circles.
 Expected to maintain the longterm motivation of her circle, she must also monitor the progress of each of her 25+ participants and juggle the needs of differing age groups and literacy levels within her circle; visit and support them through personal and family crises and provide access to professional health and legal advice too.
 Often she has to struggle to maintain a sense of continuity among the circle as family, health and economic pressures take their toll on punctuality an attendance.

 One of those unsung competences is her ability to generate constructive dialogue.
-This is no easy task, as REFLECT training experts emphasise –
+This is no easy task, as REFLECT training experts emphasize.

 The discussion I witnessed was the result of hours of effort by the trainer, working to overcome reticence, both natural and culturally induced, lack of confidence in one’s own knowledge and life experience, often borne out of early and perhaps unhappy exposure to more disciplinarian approaches to education, shyness and fear.
 In many ways the ability to generate real dialogue is predicated on evolving new understanding of power and the right to women’s public voice – more on that in my next post.
 And dynamic dialogue also flows from the honing of intensive role playing skills.

-Once the trainer has mastered the art of constructive dialogue, there are yet more rules she must come to grips with if she is to become a competent community literacy worker.
+Once the trainer has mastered the art of constructive dialogue, there are yet more roles she must come to grips with if she is to become a competent community literacy worker.
+Among them, being coach, guide, learning environment architect, critical analyst, role model, mentor and evaluator.

 Glimpses into Training – Songs, Dialogue and Role Play

 Although time and funds are limited, Women’s Education Partnership tries to bring trainers together at least twice a year to refresh and further develop their REFLECT literacy teaching skills.
-And central to training the trainers is the development of dialogue and role play techniques.
+Central to training the trainers is the development of dialogue and role play techniques.

 The work of the training sessions is always punctuated by song.
 Just before starting on role plays to stimulate discussion on small income projects and waste clearance initiatives, some of our literacy workers broke into this wonderful song: I am Sudanese, I am African –